 4. Replace Old Fuel in a Husqvarna Chainsaw

-Gas can begin to breakdown and lose its combustible properties rather quick.
-The ethanol added to gasoline attracts moisture to the fuel system that will leave behind a varnish that causes fuel restrictions and corrosion.
+Gas can begin to break down and lose its combustible properties rather quickly.
+The ethanol added to gasoline attracts moisture to the fuel system that will leaving behind a varnish that causes fuel restrictions and corrosion.

 Change the fuel in your Husqvarna if you find it is older than 30 days and doesn’t have a fuel stabilizer to make it last a little longer.